mikeroyal/Perfect-Ubuntu-Guide/README.md

 [Ubuntu Tutorials](https://ubuntu.com/tutorials)

+[FreeRDP](https://github.com/FreeRDP/FreeRDP) is a free remote desktop protocol library and clients.

+[apt-get](https://github.com/wimpysworld/deb-get) is a tool that provides functionality for .debs published in 3rd party repositories or via direct download.
+It works on Ubuntu and derivative distributions.

 [ZFS](https://docs.oracle.com/cd/E19253-01/819-5461/zfsover-2/) is an enterprise-ready open source file system and volume manager with unprecedented flexibility and an uncompromising commitment to data integrity.

 [OpenZFS](https://openzfs.org/wiki/Main_Page ) is an open-source storage platform.
 It includes the functionality of both traditional file systems and volume manager.
 It has many advanced features including: